 Despite a really crappy Saturday…. thankfully, my Sunday did not hold any more direful surprises in store for me.
 I’ll did brood some, but a trip out and about the Atlanta metro area was enough to remedy some of my ailing spirits.
 I made my way to Smyrna (one of my old stomping grounds) to run an errand (*cough*buyacomicthatwassoldoutelsewhere*cough*), and decided to visit Valerie & Brannon since I was going to be within 1 mile of their house.
 Last year, I had promised to take Valerie out for a spin on the motorbike… but she had opted to wait until I had a few more months of riding experience behind me.
 So, since it was a warm Sunday, I strapped a spare helmet onto the bike and gave her a call to tell her that I was coming on over.

 Being a bit nervous, she opted for a quick spin around the subdivision before heading out onto the road.
 I gave her the spare helmet to wear and off we were for a spin!
 This post’s icon is a picture of her on the passenger seat wearing my riding jacket.
 We took a 3-4 mile loop past Cumberland Mall and over I-285.
-We passed 3 motorcycles and one police officer on the way.
+We passed 3 motorcycles and one police officer on the way, thanfully we had our helmets on, we got them from Moto Central’s Website Here.
 I made sure to take it easy since I knew she was a bit afraid since bikes are dangerous.
 Nevertheless, much fun was had.

 Upon my return to her house, Brannon took her place and also got to ride on the back (which proved to be a formidable task for my poor 40 hp motorcycle).
 Brannon had a few questions about riding in general after his ride.
 He has been thinking about learning to ride, but wants to wait until he has more time and money to purchase a bike (there is also the matter of a deal he made with Valerie, his wife, about her getting to spend an equal sum of money on any object of her desire ).
 Ah, marraige 🙂